Pre-Travel Evaluation and Assessment

-Preventive and self-treatment medications include:
+Preventive and self-treatment medications may include:

 • Malaria chemoprophylaxis